 As for the rest of the book and the movie, things get back on track as Sam passes out, Lila investigates the upstairs and finally the basement and finds the decayed corpse of Norma.
 Norman attacks Lila wearing his mother’s dress and wig, but Sam wakes up in time to save her.

 The ending of the book does still have a lot of exposition, but it is Sam, who relays the information to Lila.
 He tells her about the different personalities that Norman possessed.
 In the book he had three personalities, instead of the two in the movie.
 There was Norman, Norma and Normal.
-Norman is the child who relied on his mother, Norma is the mother and Normal was the Norman who despised his mother.
+Norman is the child who relied on his mother; Norma is the mother and Normal was Norman who despised his mother.
 The novel ends with Sam hoping that Lila won’t forget him and hopes for a possible future together (Robert Bloch’s Psycho II does show them getting together).
 As for the final scene in the film with “mother” saying she wouldn’t hurt a fly, that thankfully, is the same and yes, it still gives me goosebumps to this day.

 As you can see, there are only a few changes here and there when it comes to comparing the film Psycho to the book Psycho.
 However, I feel that the book explained Norman’s troubled past and the reason for the murder better than the movie.
 The movie kept any explanation until the end, resulting in a lengthy speech.
-The film could have done what the book did and have Norman talk more about his mother with Sam, but for some reason, Joseph Stefano chose not to.
+The film could have done what the book did and had Norman talk more about his mother with Sam, but for some reason, Joseph Stefano chose not to.
 Although, I should point out that it is much easier for a book to provide backstory than a movie, as we the reader get to be inside the character’s head, hearing their thoughts.
 Translating that to the screen is nearly impossible.

-Of course, no matter what changed from novel to screen, Alfred Hitchcock’s Psycho is still a bonafide masterpiece of suspense and whatever decisions were made were obviously the right ones or else we wouldn’t still be talking about a 56-year-old film.
+Of course, no matter what changed from novel to screen, Alfred Hitchcock’s Psycho is still a bonafide masterpiece of suspense and whatever decisions were made were obviously the right ones, or else we wouldn’t still be talking about a 56-year-old film.

 Have you read Robert Bloch’s Psycho?
 What do you think of the differences between the book and the movie?
 Let me know in the comments below.